ur-whitelab/exmol/README.md

 ```

 Our model (`my_model`) should be a function that takes in one SMILES string.
 We use `batched=False` to indicate `my_model` cannot handle a batch of SMILES, just one at a time.
 Now we select counterfactuals from that space and plot them.
-If your model takes SELFIES, just pass `selfies=True` to `sample_space`.
+If your model takes SELFIES, just pass `use_selfies=True` to `sample_space`.

 ```py
 cfs = exmol.cf_explain(samples)